videlais/learning-react/chapter2/index.md

 Run the new file using `node index.js` in the project directory.
 This will show the word `Hi!` in red.

-**Note:** Some command-line programs are not supported.
+**Note:** Some command-line colors are not supported.
 Certain older versions of PowerShell and Command on Windows will not show colors.

 ### Examining `package.json`